anthonynichols/dotfiles/README.md

 # My Dotfiles

-A few saved dev settings for Mac.
+A few saved settings for unRaid.